laura-genai/agentic-docs/docs/index.md

 ---

-## What is GenAI Agentic?
+## What is Agentic Atlas?

 Ever felt like building AI agents should be easier?
 We did too.

-**GenAI Agentic** is the infrastructure layer you've been missing.
+**Agentic Atlas** is the infrastructure layer you've been missing.
 It's a set of tools and protocols designed to make building, deploying, and managing AI agents incredibly simple.
 Think of it as the operating system for your future agent workforce.

 We handle the boring stuff—like making sure agents can talk to each other reliably—so you can focus on what matters: **bringing your creative ideas to life.**

 -   **Model-Agnostic:** Use GPT or your own local models.
 We don't play favorites.
--   **Simple & Pythonic:** If you know Python, you'll feel right at home.
-Our API is designed to be intuitive and clean.
 -   **Built for Collaboration:** Our Agent-to-Agent (A2A) protocol makes creating multi-agent systems a breeze.

 ---